advance100/doc_webpack/How-to-write-a-plugin.md

 ## Compiler and Compilation

 Among the two most important resources while developing plugins are the `compiler` and `compilation` objects.
-Understanding their roles is an important first step in extended the Webpack engine.
+Understanding their roles is an important first step in extending the Webpack engine.

 - The `compiler` object represents the fully configured Webpack environment.
 This object is built once upon starting Webpack, and is configured with all operational settings including options, loaders, and plugins.
 When applying a plugin to the Webpack environment, the plugin will receive a reference to this compiler.
 Use the compiler to access the main Webpack environment.

 - A `compilation` object represents a single build of versioned assets.
 While running Webpack development middleware, a new compilation will be created each time a file change is detected, thus generating a new set of compiled assets.
 A compilation surfaces information about the present state of module resources, compiled assets, changed files, and watched dependencies.
-The compilation also provides many callback points at which a plugin may choose to step in and perform actions.
+The compilation also provides many callback points at which a plugin may choose to perform custom actions.

-These two components are an integral part of any Webpack plugin (especially the `compilation`), so developers will benefit by familiarizing themselves with these source files:
+These two components are an integral part of any Webpack plugin (especially a `compilation`), so developers will benefit by familiarizing themselves with these source files:

 - [Compiler Source](https://github.com/webpack/webpack/blob/master/lib/Compiler.js)
 - [Compilation Source](https://github.com/webpack/webpack/blob/master/lib/Compilation.js)